mikejgray/neon-homeassistant-skill/README.md

 ## Upcoming Features

-- Brightness settings
-- Color settings
+- Color settings (still in testing)
 - Start OAuth workflow with voice
 - Start an instance of the ovos-PHAL-plugin-homeassistant if PHAL isn't already running